 Visual inspection of the funnel plot reveals limited asymmetry, and the Egger’s test did not find small study effects, implying minimal evidence of publication bias.

-Three-level hierarchical effects (CHE) meta-analysis
+Three-level correlated and hierarchical effects (CHE) meta-analysis

 We conduct a three-level correlated and hierarchical effects (CHE) meta-analysis to examine how the effect of psilocybin changes over time.
 This approach accounts for the hierarchical structure of the data (multiple timepoints within studies) and potential correlations between timepoints.